Melanoma is a form of cancer that begins in the cells that create melanin, which is the pigment that gives skin its color.

 The eyes also have cells that produce melanin and can develop melanoma.
 Ocular melanoma is another name for eye melanoma.
 A majority of eye melanomas develop in a part of the eye that is not visible when viewing a mirror.
 This makes eye melanoma challenging to diagnose.

 Patients should note that eye melanoma usually does not present any early signs or symptoms.
-Khan Eyelid and Facial Aesthetics, led by board certified ophthalmologist Dr. Tanya Khan, provides safe and proven eye care procedures to patients in Austin, Dallas, Texas, and surrounding communities.
+Khan Eyelid and Facial Aesthetics, led by board certified ophthalmologist Dr. Tanya Khan, provides safe and proven eye care procedures to patients in Plano, Dallas, Texas, and surrounding communities.

 Eye melanoma may not lead to signs and symptoms.
 However, when they do occur, the signs and symptoms of this condition may include the following: